Roxburgh Park: History

 Originally part of Somerton, Roxburgh Park gets its name from the property "Roxburgh", which was named by local farmer Thomas Brunton in about 1885, after his house in Scotland.
 Prior to the construction of Roxburgh Park, the area was the subject of a design by architect Philip Treeby for a garden suburb called "Hopetoun" in 1889.
 Plans for the suburb included parks, schools, tennis courts and shops.
 The early 1890s economic depression prevented the construction of this design.

 In January 1951, the Moonee Valley Racing Club bought the 832 acre "Roxburgh Park" property for £35,000, as a speculative investment, although the purchase did give the club an option if it ever had to leave its somewhat cramped location in Moonee Ponds.

 The Victorian Government's Urban and Regional Land Corporation (later "VicUrban" and then "Places Victoria") purchased land in the area in 1988 to plan and develop Roxburgh Park (not unlike the new towns in the green wedges of Britain).
 The suburb, which was originally going to be named "Ruthvenfield", was to comprise 7000 house blocks for around 20,000 residents.
-Construction began in the early 1990s.
+It was established as a master-planned community in 1992, and construction began in the early 1990s.

 Recognition of Roxburgh Park was promoted in widely screened TV commercials throughout the mid-1990s, presenting Roxburgh Park's avowed virtues as a planned community with a balance of residential and industrial land, along with public reserves (part of the Shankland Reserve is in the south of Roxburgh Park), community services and access to transport.
 The slogan for the campaign was "Roxburgh Park – where dreams come true..."

 Developments over recent years include child care centres, a retirement village and an Islamic centre.
 The commercial hub of the suburb is on Somerton Road.